 Essence Black Women In Hollywood 2013

-Oprah Winfrey, Alfre Woodard, Naomie Harris, Mara Brock Akil, Gabrielle Harris and Quvenzhane Wallis Honored at the Essence Black Women In Hollywood 2013 Luncheon
+Oprah Winfrey, Alfre Woodard, Naomie Harris, Mara Brock Akil, Gabrielle Union and Quvenzhane Wallis Honored at the Essence Black Women In Hollywood 2013 Luncheon

 Oprah Winfrey had tears in her eyes as she accepted the Essence Power Award at the magazine’s Black Women in Hollywood luncheon Feb.
 21 at the Beverly Hills Hotel.